JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### configureDefaultDependencies
 {id="intellij-extension-configuredefaultdependencies"}

-If enabled, automatically configures the default IntelliJ Platform dependencies in the current project.
+Enables configuration of the default IntelliJ Platform dependencies in the current project.
-Otherwise, the `DependenciesUtils.intellij`, `DependenciesUtils.intellijPlugin`, and `DependenciesUtils.intellijPlugins` functions could be used for an explicit configuration.
+Otherwise, the `DependenciesUtils.intellij()`, `DependenciesUtils.intellijPlugin()`, and `DependenciesUtils.intellijPlugins()` functions could be used for an explicit configuration.

 {style="narrow"}
 Type